-The School of Music at Western Michigan University is dedicated to music as an art form that elevates the lives of all who experience it; that embraces and transcends the entire range of human emotion, expression, and community that is vital to the cultural enrichment of society.
+The choral program at Western Michigan University is dedicated to music as an art form that elevates the lives of all who experience it; that embraces and transcends the entire range of human emotion, expression, and community; that addresses real problems and encourages meaningful change.

 As part of the School of Music, the choral studies program is a home for choral endeavors, including the following:

-- Nine choral ensembles representing a variety of genres, including classical, symphonic, jazz, early music, opera, chamber, and treble/tenor-bass ensembles.
+- Eight choral ensembles representing a variety of genres, including classical, symphonic, jazz, early music, opera, chamber, treble, and tenor-bass ensembles

 - Collaborations between WMU ensembles and local institutions, like the Kalamazoo Symphony Orchestra, the Detroit Chamber Winds and Strings, and Michigan Sacred Music Festival